loi-ng/Articles/strategist/BCG_Data_Science_&_Advanced_Analytics.md

 Business Understanding & Problem Framing

-How to quickly understand the business context watch video instructions
+How to quickly understand the business context
-Watch video instructions
-Get background info and context
-Get background info and context
-Get details for your task
-Get details for your task
-View resources to help you learn
-View resources to help you learn
-Submit your work on this page
-Submit your work on this page
-Unlock model work
-Unlock the model work

 1
 Get your instructions from your supervisor
 Watch this video and hear about your task.

-Optional: Employment Preferences
-What kind of employment opportunities are you looking for?

-    Pre-internship
-    Internships / Vacation schemes
-    Full time

-This helps companies on Forage reach out to you for the right roles.
 2
 Here is the background information on your task

 PowerCo is a major gas and electricity utility that supplies to corporate, SME (Small & Medium Enterprise), and residential customers.
-The power-liberalization of the energy market in Europe has led to significant customer churn , especially in the SME segment.
+The power-liberalization of the energy market in Europe has led to significant customer churn(Customer attrition / Loss of a customer) , especially in the SME segment.
 They have partnered with BCG to help diagnose the source of churning SME customers.

 One of the hypotheses under consideration is that churn is driven by the customers’ price sensitivities and that it is possible to predict customers likely to churn using a predictive model.
 The client also wants to try a discounting strategy, with the head of the SME division suggesting that offering customers at high propensity to churn a 20% discount might be effective.